Alonza0314/cert-go/README.md

     CreatePrivateKey(keyPath string) (*ecdsa.PrivateKey, error)
     ```

+    The return value is the private key in `*ecdsa.PrivateKey` type.

 5. For create csr, you need to specify the [certificate structure](./model/model_certificate.go).
 You can use `ReadYamlFileToStruct` function to read the configuration file and convert it to the certificate structure.

     ```go